 * Do not forget to maintain a balance between work and play.
 Just like a battery, you also need to recharge after working like a horse in the office after several months.
 Take advantage of your vacation leave credits and plan on going for a vacation to have a breath of fresh air.

-* Observe healthy lifestyle by avoiding things that can exacerbate the stress response, such as drinking too much alcohol, smoking cigarettes, and consuming too much caffeine.
+* Observe healthy lifestyle by avoiding things that can exacerbate the stress response, such as drinking too much alcohol, smoking cigarettes (consider vaping instead of smoking cigarettes), and consuming too much caffeine.

 * One very effective work stress management strategy is exercise.
 Increased physical activity can reduce stress because it helps burn up the excess adrenaline and release the feel good hormones known as endorphins.
 Taking a very popular supplement that reduces cortisol levels, known as the stress hormone, is a good idea, too.